staudenmeir/dusk-updater/README.md

 ## Usage

+Download the latest ChromeDriver release:

     php artisan dusk:update

-By default, you receive the latest ChromeDriver release.

 You can also specify the major Chrome/Chromium version you are using: